 Algebra and geometry, foundational to pure mathematics, differ in focus: algebra on abstract structures and their transformations, geometry on spatial properties and invariants.
 We propose a unifying perspective: algebra is defined by homomorphisms preserving structure, and geometry by the inverse images of homomorphisms preserving structure.
-This article formalizes this view through two explicit theorems-the Homomorphism Preservation Theorem (HPT) for Algebraic Categories and the Inverse Image Preservation Theorem (IIPT) for Geometric Categories-building on established results.
+This article formalizes this view through two explicit theorems-the Homomorphism Preservation Theorem (HPT) for Algebraic Categories-building on established results.
 Assuming familiarity with category theory, algebraic topology, and commutative algebra, we provide a framework for graduate students to explore these fields' interplay.

-2 Homomorphisms in Algebra
+1.1 Homomorphisms in Algebra

 Definition 1.
-Let C be a category, and let A, B be objects in C. A homomorphism $\phi : A \to B$ is a morphism in C that preserves the structure defined by the category's operations and relations.
+Let \mathcal{C} be a category, and let A, B be objects in \mathcal{C} .
+A homomorphism $\phi: A \to B$ is a morphism in \mathcal{C} that preserves the structure defined by the category's operations and relations.